College Factual by our College Data Analytics Team

 Wagner College Sports Information

-Before making a decision to attend Wagner College, student athletes should take a look at the information presented here on the sports team they are interested in as well as the general athletics program.
+Before making a decision to attend the Wagner College sports programs, student athletes should take a look at the information presented here on the sports team they are interested in as well as the general athletics program.
+Wagner plays at the level of NCAA Division I-FCS and is a member of Northeast Conference.

 Get Recruited to Play Sports in College